MS in Computer Science with Specialization in Data-Centric Computing

 Course Requirements

 The MS in Computer Science with Specialization in Data-Centric Computing has the same course requirements—eight graduate courses (32 units)—and core breadth course requirements as the MS in Computer Science.
-In particular, master’s candidates are required to complete at least five courses from the list of designated breadth (core) courses shown in the department graduate bulletin.
+Of the eight courses required, five courses must fulfill the core program breadth requirements, with at least one in each of the following areas:

 • Theory